maciejdarlak/AiIncidentAgent_WEB/README.md

 # AI Incident Agent

-AI-assisted IT incident analysis application built with ASP.NET Core, PostgreSQL and OpenAI.
+AI-assisted IT incident analysis application built with ASP.NET Core, PostgreSQL, pgvector and OpenAI.

-The application analyzes new IT incidents using historical support tickets and AI-generated recommendations.
+The application analyzes new IT incidents using semantic search over more than 16,000 historical support tickets and generates structured AI recommendations.

 ## Live Demo